-Looking for the best things to do in Atlanta in 2022?
-In this list, you’ll find more than 22 amazing activities and events to enjoy in 2022, including 6 must-do FREE activities!
+Looking for the best things to do in Atlanta in 2023?
+In this list, you’ll find more than 35 amazing activities and events to enjoy in 2023, including some of our favorite must-do FREE activities!

 Let’s dive into a year filled with adventures, creativity, delicious food, and awe-inspiring experiences.

-Read on to discover the best things to do in Atlanta in 2022 and make this an amazing year ahead!
+Read on to discover the best things to do in Atlanta; 2023 will be an amazing year ahead!

 All information below is correct at the time of publishing.
 Be sure to visit each venue or activity’s website in advance to get the most up-to-date information about hours, pricing, safety protocols or requirements, and other details.

-- best things to do in Atlanta, Georgia in 2022
+- Best things to do in Atlanta, Georgia in 2023

 - Atlanta date night ideas